cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

   Atmos stack in the `settings.spacelift.workspace_enabled` config

 - `atlantis_project` - the affected Atlantis project name.
-It will be included only if the Atlantis integration is configured in the `settings.atlantis` section in the component/stack config.
+It will be included only if the Atlantis integration is configured in the `settings.atlantis` section in the stack config.
 Refer to [Atlantis Integration](/integrations/atlantis.md) for more details

 - `affected` - shows what was changed for the component.
 The possible values are: